 You have already met Angii and Paul in my article on their Long Beach engagement shoot.
 The cute couple met in college in 2012 in a history of jazz class, and Paul proposed to Angii during a day trip to one of their favorite towns, Port Jefferson.
 Their wedding was a moving ceremony that focused on their faith and love for one another.
 As Angii put it, “The simple blessing of becoming one as husband and wife in front of our family and friends was so special for us.”
 The ceremony was conducted entirely in Spanish, and was officiated by Paul’s father, who is the pastor of their local church.
 Angii and Paul are Catholic, and the ceremony included a feet washing ritual and vows the couple had written for one another.
 Both the bride and groom and accomplished musicians, and the ceremony ended with a beautiful duet in which the groom played guitar and the bride sang ‘I Surrender’ by Hillside Worship.

 One item to note for anyone who lives in the heart of Manhattan, Montauk is located a looooooong way out on Long Island.
-Indeed it took me 3-1/2 hours to reach Montauk by train from where I am located in Kew Gardens.
+It took me 3-1/2 hours to reach Montauk by train from where I am located in Kew Gardens.
 Plan accordingly if you’re going to make the trip as a guest.

 Montauk Lighthouse Wedding Tips: 5 Wedding Tips